 Pasture Pine

 The white pine weevil is a native species.
-This insect targets the terminal leader—the topmost shoot—of the tree, leading to deformities such as the multiple trunks that you see here.
+It targets the terminal leader—the topmost shoot—of the tree, leading to deformities such as the multiple trunks that you see here.
 In early spring, adult weevils become active, feeding and laying eggs in the bark of the previous year’s leader.
 Larvae hatch and tunnel downward, girdling and killing the leader.
 By mid-July, new adults emerge, feed briefly, and then overwinter in ground litter at the tree’s base.

 We welcome your insights.
 Please complete this form with your ideas.
 This will help use improve our educational mission!